janedoe941/cafealpha/_posts/2025-01-15-tech-sector.md

 ## Cryptocurrencies and NFTs

-<a href="https://www.currentaffairs.org/news/2022/05/why-this-computer-scientist-says-all-cryptocurrency-should-die-in-a-fire" target="_blank" rel="noopener noreferrer">Should die in a fire.</a> Wasting ungodly amounts of energy just to make it easier to scam people.
+<a href="https://www.currentaffairs.org/news/2022/05/why-this-computer-scientist-says-all-cryptocurrency-should-die-in-a-fire" target="_blank" rel="noopener noreferrer">Should die in a fire.</a> Technology that is wasting ungodly amounts of energy just to make it easier to scam people is not what I call progress.
 And in this economy, people are *desperate* to fall for the latest get-rich-quick scheme.
 As Dan Olson says in his feature-length, viral takedown of the crypto boom: "The entire subject sits at the intersection of two fields that are notoriously prone to hype-based obfuscation: computer tech and finance."
 Truly, the worst of both worlds.

 {% include video id="YQ_xWvX1n9g" provider="youtube" %}